Blockade runners of the American Civil War

-Throughout the American Civil War, blockade runners were seagoing steam ships that were used to get through the Union blockade that extended some 3,500 miles along the Atlantic and Gulf of Mexico coastlines and the lower Mississippi River.
-The Confederate states were largely without industrial capability and could not provide the quantity of arms and other supplies needed to fight against the industrial north.
-To meet this need blockade runners were built in Scotland and England and were used to import the guns, ordnance and other supplies that the Confederacy desperately needed, in exchange for cotton that the British textile industry needed greatly.
-To penetrate the blockade, these relatively lightweight shallow draft ships, mostly built in British ship yards and specially designed for speed, but not suited for transporting large quantities of cotton, had to cruise undetected, usually at night, through the Union blockade.
-The typical blockade runners were privately owned vessels often operating with a letter of marque issued by the Confederate States of America.
-If spotted, the blockade runners would attempt to outmaneuver or simply outrun any Union ships on blockade patrol, often successfully.
+During the American Civil War, blockade runners were used to get supplies through the Union blockade of the Confederate States of America that extended some 3,500 miles along the Atlantic and Gulf of Mexico coastlines and the lower Mississippi River.
+The Confederacy had little industrial capability and could not produce the quantity of arms and other supplies needed to fight against the Union.
+To meet this need, British investors financed numerous blockade runners that were constructed in the British Isles and were used to import the guns, ordnance and other supplies, in exchange for cotton that the British textile industry needed greatly.
+To penetrate the blockade, these relatively lightweight shallow draft ships, mostly built in British shipyards and specially designed for speed, but not suited for transporting large quantities of cotton, had to cruise undetected, usually at night, through the Union blockade.
+The typical blockade runners were privately owned vessels often operating with a letter of marque issued by the Confederate government.
+If spotted, the blockade runners would attempt to outmaneuver or simply outrun any Union Navy warships on blockade patrol, often successfully.

-To avert wartime legalities and confiscation, these vessels would carry cargoes to and from neutral ports, often located in Nassau and Cuba.
+To avert wartime legalities and confiscation, these vessels would carry cargoes to and from neutral ports, mostly located in the Bahamas, Bermuda and Cuba.
 Neutral merchant ships in turn carried these cargoes, usually coming from or destined to Great Britain or other points abroad.
-Outbound ships chiefly exported cotton, tobacco and other goods for trade and revenue, while also carrying important mail and correspondence to suppliers and other interested parties in Europe, most often in England.
+Outbound ships chiefly exported cotton, tobacco and other goods for trade and revenue, while also carrying important mail and correspondence to suppliers and other interested parties in Europe, most often in England and France.
 Inbound ships usually brought badly needed supplies and mail to the Confederacy.
-Most of the guns and other ordnance of the Confederacy were imported from Britain via these blockade runners.
-Some runners made many successful runs, while many others were either captured or destroyed.
-Historians estimate that 2,500–2,800 attempts were made to run the blockade, with at least an 80% success rate.
-By the end of the Civil War, the Union Navy had captured more than 1,100 blockade runners and had destroyed or run aground another 355 vessels.
-But more importantly, it had reduced the South’s exports of cotton by 95% from pre-war levels, devaluing its currency and severely damaging its economy.
+Many of the guns and other ordnance used by the Confederate States Army were imported from Britain via blockade runners.
+Some blockade runners made many successful runs, while many others were either captured or destroyed by Union forces.

+Historian John E. Clark referred to the blockade runners as "the aquatic equivalent of the Ho Chi Minh Trail."
+Between 2,500 and 2,800 attempts were made to run the blockade, with at least an 80% success rate.
+By the end of the Civil War, the Union Navy had captured more than 1,100 blockade runners and had destroyed or run aground another 355.
+The Union had also reduced the American South's exports of cotton by 95 percent from pre-war levels, devaluing the Confederate States dollar and severely damaging the Confederacy's economy.
+Various historians have estimated that supplies brought into the Confederacy via blockade runners lengthened the duration of the conflict by up to two years.